nemo0622/pokeemerald-expansion/README.md

 - Nico: Battle UI Components & code reference
 - PCG06: Scalemons Ruleset
 - Bivurnum: Overworld Encounters (in collaboration with HashtagMarky and rest of Expansion Team)
+- PSF: Quest Menu (in collaboration with Skeli and GhoulSlash)

 Sprites:
 - LuigiTKO: Party Menu sprites!